qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

    * Fixed position at the edge (:guilabel:`Top left`, :guilabel:`Top center`, :guilabel:`Top right`, :guilabel:`Left middle`, :guilabel:`Right middle`,
      :guilabel:`Bottom left`, :guilabel:`Bottom center` and :guilabel:`Bottom right`).
 #.
-Set the :guilabel:`Blend mode`: controls the blending of the callout.
+Set the :guilabel:`Blend mode`: controls the :ref:`blending <blend-modes>` of the callout.

-Callouts can also be controlled manually by using the Movel Label tool in the Labelling Toolbar.
+Callouts can also be controlled manually by using the |moveLabel|
+:sup:`Move Label or Diagram` tool in the :ref:`Labeling Toolbar <labels_toolbar>`.
-The start and end point of each callout can be moved this way.
+The start and end points of each callout can be moved this way.
 The nodes should be highlighted when the mouse pointer is nearby.
-If needed the Shift Key can be held during the movement.
+If needed the :kbd:`Shift` Key can be held during the movement.
 This will snap the point in a way that the angle between the two point in increment of 15 degree.

 .. _labels_placement: